nicocardiel/filabres/doc/flat-imaging.rst

 - ``DELTA_MJD_BIAS``: time distance (days) between the master bias and the flat images being reduced.

+- ``BIAS_FNAME``: path to the master bias image employed in the reduction of the flat images.

 - ``IERR_FLAT``: flag that indicates a problem in the reduction of the flat images themselves (a negative median signal for example).
 These images should